hikesandbikes/hikesandbikes.github.io/_posts/2020-07-04-the-need-for-speed.md

 </blockquote>

 <p>
 The pros train more volume than amateurs and they honor their rest.
-Down time is sleeping, laying down, and letting your body soak up all the hard work its done for you.
+Down time is sleeping, laying down, and letting your body soak up all the hard work it has done for you.
 </p>